martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Vision Deep Dive.md

 ## Computer Vision > Analyse
 1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api

+2. Use the webcam to take a photo of leturn

-2. Upload the photo and analyse
+3. Upload the photo and analyse
   * Description
   * Tags
   * Adult / racy
   * Categories
   * Colours

-3. Repeat with a stock portal image
+4. Repeat with a stock portal image

 ## Computer Vision > Recognise Celebs
 1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the `Recognize celebrities` section